shinkaimayano/ttocyobitnA/README.md

 # ttocyobitnA

-> ttocyobitnA (or Antiboycott) is an updated version of [Ttocyobitna](https://trashman.wiki/en/keyboards/ttocyobitna) made by [Trash Man](https://trashman.club/) while under the alias of Pycki47.
+ttocyobitnA (or Antiboycott) is a drop-in replacement of [Ttocyobitna](https://trashman.wiki/en/keyboards/ttocyobitna) made by [Trash Man](https://trashman.club/) while under the alias of Pycki47.

 ---